-This essay is an art critique or media criticism of Robotech using the literary discipline of Ecocriticism.
+This essay is an art critique or media criticism of Robotech using the critical theory discipline of Ecocriticism.
 This essay proposes the natural environment is itself a major character of the Robotech saga.
 This essay examines how Robotech portrays nature and the environment.

 Storytelling in the dramatic arts requires a protagonist and an antagonist and nature can play either role.
 Some examples of nature as an antagonist are tornadoes, volcanoes, earthquakes, bears, sharks, disease, cold weather, hot weather, etc. Some examples of nature as a protagonist are bountiful farmland, plantations, estates, nature personified as the gods and goddesses of mythology, King Kong and Godzilla when defending humanity from monsters, sentient utopias as seen in the film Avatar, and collectives as seen in The Jungle Book or Tarzan.
 For the most part, Robotech portrays nature as a place of retreat and rejuvenation.